DataDivasCAU/DataDivas/README.md

 The WikiMedia API does not require an API key.
 Instead, a header is required that identifies the script (which is given in our code).

+### How to install our Python environment
+1. Open terminal in the project directory.
+2. Run pipenv shell.
+3. Install pandas, numpy, spacy and google-api-python-client.
+4. Install the requirements from requirements.txt.

 ### How to install Docker
 1. Visit https://www.docker.com/products/docker-desktop/ and click on "Download Docker Desktop". <br>
 2. Choose the version fitting for your Operating System.<br>